 - Matless cutting when you use Smart Materials.
 This allows you to cut longer than 24 inches which you cannot do with the Maker.

 - Higher Price – Right now you can find really low prices here on the Cricut Maker with the release of the Maker 3.
+I also recommend checking out the bundles here as you can get some really great deals on items that you need to get your started with.

 Is the Cricut Maker the right model for you?
 If so, the Cricut Maker has a lot of great deals that you can find here.
 However, if you want the newer version, you can still get a deal on the Cricut Maker 3 here.